 At the age of 29, James married 21-year-old Sarah "Ellen" Sands (1879-1952), the daughter of John and Catherine (Linderman) Sands of Stewart Township.
 The ceremony was held on Nov.
 29, 1900, at Maple Summit, officiated by Rev. James Topping.
 At the time, James' primary occupation was as a farmer.

-James and Ellen had five children -- Evans Harbaugh, Russell R. Harbaugh, Wallace Harbaugh, Bertha Stull and Donald C. Harbaugh.
+James and Ellen produced five children during their two decades of marriage -- Evans Harbaugh, Russell R. Harbaugh, Wallace Harbaugh, Bertha Stull and Donald C. Harbaugh.

 Ellen outlived him by more than three decades.
 She passed away at the age of 73 on Feb.
 27, 1952 at the home of her son Evans Harbaugh.
 She was buried beside her husband.
 The Daily Courier reported that she "lived all of her life in the Maple Summit community.
 She was a member of the former Christian Church near Maple Summit."
 At the time of her death, she was survived by 17 grandchildren and eight great-grandchildren.